forcedotcom/lwc-dev-server/CONTRIBUTING.md

 yarn test:e2e dependencies # will run dependencies.test.ts
 ```

-Jest has (many other options)[https://jestjs.io/docs/en/cli#running-from-the-command-line] for selecting which tests to run as well.
+Jest has [many other options](https://jestjs.io/docs/en/cli#running-from-the-command-line) for selecting which tests to run as well.

 ### Integration Tests

 Integration tests can specify a jest docblock prama to choose the environment and other parameters.

-Specifying the environment:
+Specify the environment:

 ```js
 /**